fbpx

 • You are able to contribute to a Roth IRA account as well as a 401K (or any employer sponsored retirement plan).
 They are two entirely different investment entities.

-• You are not able to contribute in excess of the maximum contribution to any IRA account.
-For example, if you have a Traditional IRA and a Roth IRA – you are able to contribute $6,000 in total, not $6,000 to each.
+• You are not able to contribute more than the maximum contribution to any IRA account.
+For example, if you have a Traditional IRA and a Roth IRA – you can contribute $7,000 in total, not $7,000 to each.

 • After you contribute into the Roth IRA, you then must INVEST!
 I have seen too many clients, friends and family tell me that they contributed but never invested.
-Please invest the money that you have contributed within the account!
-That is the only way to actually receive the full benefit of the Roth IRA.
+Please invest the money that you have contributed to the account!
+That is the only way to receive the full benefit of the Roth IRA and the potential for meaningful long term growth.

 • You are able to withdraw funds from a Roth IRA after age 59 1/2 – penalty and tax free if you have held the account for a minimum of 5 years.